-Creative Identity is a 501(c)(3) non-profit music and art-based pre-vocational day program that serves adults, 18 years of age and older, with intellectual and developmental disabilities in Anaheim, California.
-Based on the fundamental belief that music and the expressive arts can promote positive change on all levels of human health, well-being, and foster development, Creative Identity was established in 1996.
+Established in 1996, Creative Identity is a 501(c)(3) non-profit therapeutic music and expressive arts pre-vocational day program for adults with intellectual and developmental disabilities.
+The organization is based on the belief that music and expressive arts can promote positive change on all levels of human health, well-being, and development.

-Under the leadership of a 13-member board of directors and committed staff of music therapists, art instructors, and program aides, Creative Identity continues to successfully improve the societal perceptions of individuals with intellectual disabilities and enrich the local music and art scene by providing a nurturing environment where clients, artists, and musicians-alike can establish a common dialogue through music and the expressive arts.
+Creative Identity is operated in Anaheim, California with a sister program site located in Laguna Beach, California.
+Under the leadership of a 13-member board of directors and 11 dedicated staff members, Creative Identity continues to improve societal perceptions of individuals with intellectual and developmental disabilities.
+Through community integration program attendees, artists, and musicians can establish a common dialogue through music and expressive arts.